ncatlab/nlab-content/pages/8/6/2/7/17268/content.md

 which discusses the topic as a special case of a _[[Cisinski model structure]]_.

 The fun part is not that much about the existence of model structure, but to prove that the fibrations are precisely the [[Kan fibrations]] (and also to prove all the good properties of $Ex^\infty$ without using topological spaces); for two different proofs of this fact using $Ex^\infty$, see Prop.
 2.1.41 as well as Scholium 2.3.21 for an alternative).
-For the rest, everything was already in the book of Gabriel and Zisman, for instance.
+For the rest, everything was already in the book of [[Gabriel and Zisman]], for instance.

 Another approach also using $Ex^\infty$ is in